-- If you don't have a food processor you can use a coffee grinder to process the nuts.
-Add about 1 tablespoon of maple syrup to the processed nuts to create the hazelnut butter.
-You may need more/less sugar if you prefer your spread to be more or less sweet.
+In a food processor process nuts until they are a smooth nut butter paste (may take up to 10 minutes depending on your processor.
+Add sea salt and about 1 tablespoon of maple syrup to the processed nuts.
+You may need more/less syrup if you prefer your spread to be more or less sweet.

 If you'd rather have the simple nut flavor, add 2 teaspoons of vegetable oil and 2 teaspoons of powdered sugar to the nut flour instead of the maple syrup.